-- Eat a diet rich in fruits, vegetables, and low-fat dairy products.
+- Eat a balanced diet rich in fruits and vegetables.

 - Cut down on sodium, or salt, in the diet.

-- Take regular aerobic exercise, such as brisk walking, for at least 30 minutes a day, most days of the week.
+- Regularly engage in physical activity, such as brisk walking, for at least 30 minutes a day, most days of the week, if possible.

 - Moderate alcohol intake.
-Men should drink fewer than two alcoholic beverages a day for men.
-Women and men with a lower body weight should consume a maximum of one alcohol drink a day.
+Men should drink fewer than two alcoholic beverages a day.
+Women and men with a lower body weight should consume a maximum of one alcoholic drink a day.

 Taking these steps can reduce the risk of health problems further down the line.